ePlanSys/eplansys/eplansys_docs/getting_started/first_plan.rst

    <share>/plansys2_epddl_grounder/examples/robot-fleet-domain.epddl
    <share>/plansys2_epddl_grounder/examples/robot-fleet-problem.epddl

 The solver does not search over EPDDL directly.
-It grounds the sources first — building the initial Kripke model from the problem's finitary S5 theory and instantiating each action's event model over the agents — into the IePC JSON format it does search over.
+It grounds the sources first, building the initial Kripke model from the problem's finitary S5 theory and instantiating each action's event model over the agents, into the IePC JSON format it does search over.
 That is ``plank``'s work, run as a subprocess by ``plansys2_epddl_grounder``; see :doc:`../concepts/epddl` for the format and :doc:`installation` for where the binary comes from.